-Ever noticed that professional wrestling moves pop-up in the strangest places?
+moves pop up in the strangest places?

 specializes in grapples, most of them will be of this variety.

 , such crazy throws usually require the opponent to at least allow it to happen, and most of them require the person being thrown, suplexed etc. to actually assist in the attempt (not all, but most).
 This means that these moves would be very easily countered by a resisting target, and would thus be pointless to use in a real combat situation.
 However, one of the most commonly seen moves, the German Suplex, can

 open/close all folders

-Apparently this move (a back suplex) is great against purse snatchers.
+- Apparently this move (a back suplex) is great against purse snatchers.
 Don't believe me?
 How about now?